 Abita Springs is located about 30 miles north of New Orleans.
-In the town’s quiet setting you will find the 14th-largest craft brewery in America, the Abita Brewery.
+In the town’s quiet setting you will find the 21st-largest craft brewery in America, the Abita Brewery.
 The company brews every beer with artesian water from springs located in the area.
 Abita opened its doors in 1986, well before the modern craft-brewing boom, and has been providing quality craft beer and good times for its loyal customers ever since.

-The Abita Brewery is the oldest and largest craft brewer in the southeastern U.S. Each Abita beer flavor pairs well with Louisiana’s seasons, our hot and humid summers followed by football season, which leads right into Louisiana’s spring crawfish and festival season.
+The Abita Brewery is the oldest and largest craft brewer in the southeastern U.S. Each Abita beer pairs well with Louisiana’s seasons, our hot and humid summers followed by football season, which leads right into Louisiana’s spring crawfish and festival season.
 Abita beer is a staple in many Louisiana recipes and has become a favorite of chefs and eaters alike.

 Abita Amber, Turbodog and Purple Haze make up three of the company’s flagship brands.
 Purple Haze, a lager with raspberries added after filtration, has been recognized as one of the healthiest craft beers by Men’s Health magazine.
 Another favorite is Abita Andygator, a German-style helles doppelbock that packs a punch at eight percent alcohol by volume.
 The beer has a malty backbone with a flavor that is as distinctive as Louisiana cuisine.
-The Restoration Pale Ale was released following Hurricanes Katrina and Rita, which ravaged south Louisiana in 2005.
+The Restoration Pale Ale (no longer in production) was released following Hurricanes Katrina and Rita, which ravaged south Louisiana in 2005.
 Proceeds from each six pack purchased were donated to the Louisiana Disaster Recovery Foundation, raising more than $550,000 for hurricane relief.

 Not far from the brewery, the Abita Brew Pub, the location of the brand’s original brewery, is a popular spot for locals and visitors alike.
 This full-service restaurant offers the line of Abita beers and root beer at the tasting bar.
 Customers can purchase six packs or half-gallon containers to go.